dappy-studio/gitcoin-passport-discourse-plugin/README.md

 If you're already running your own ethereum node or have a hosted node (with providers such as Infura or Ankr), you can copy and paste your node url here.
 Please be aware that the default node set here is a public node on free tier, so it is highly recommended to use your own nodes.

-If you'd like to understand why running a node is even required, you can read the "Considerations" readme for more info.

 ## Woah, that was a lot!